 Our team of legal experts work to ensure that your charge is accurate and dealt with appropriately.
 Often, officers make errors when performing sobriety tests or executing breathalyzer tests, so we analyze all the prosecution’s evidence against you to find potential mistakes, resulting in a lowering of charges or, in some cases, dropping them all together.

 Penalties for Underage Drinking and Driving

-These effects go well beyond your criminal court case and can be life changing.
+These effects go well beyond your criminal court case and can be life-changing.
 This is why it is important to go into your criminal defense with legal representation that knows how to achieve the lowest possible penalties and minimize negative consequences.
-The Stewart Law Group have years of experience and expertise dedicated to protecting your future and defending your rights.
+The DUI Lawyers at the Stewart Law Group have years of experience and expertise dedicated to protecting your future and defending your rights.

 In addition to being charged with driving under the influence, an underage driver may face related charges.
 For example, if there are other drunk passengers under the age of 21, you could face a charge for distributing alcohol to other minors.

 Other potential charges include being a minor in possession of alcohol or soliciting alcohol.
 Child endangerment charges are also a very real possibility, and some could face additional citations regarding possible vehicle maintenance violations.
 Some officers will attempt to prove that a fake ID was used to buy the alcohol, which would result in a charge for possession of falsified identification documents.

 It is vital for you or your child to seek legal advice immediately to assess the charges and determine the best possible strategy for defense.
 By looking at a total picture of your related charges, the Stewart Law Group will ensure the entire case is handled efficiently and effectively to result in the best possible scenario.